petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 TODO doc order state machine

-### a poor choice - order type
-if we assume that orders cant change type, from Pickup to Delivery - then
- - an order of a type t will always return hash h / partition count pc which will always equal partition p

-great - we've found a stable key - right ?

-TODO doc

-Well yes we have - but not a good one for the purpose of evenly distributing load

-there are only two states -

-### a Better choice - customer id

-this might work really well if your customer's behaviour has a normal distribution.

-In this example I've weighted customer's ordering behaviour to be a bit biased

-### An ideal choice

-in the aggregate, V4 UUIDs are truly random

-that means, we don't need to take into account the other biases in our system - the skew towards Pickup or delivery orders, or the fact some customers might be more active than others

-assuming that - on average, orders go through a normal lifecycle,  & produce a normal

 ## Ok - I think I;ve picked a good key - how do I test it ?

 Fundamentally - we can think of a Kafka topic as a two-dimensional array the outer arraylist contain the partitions, and the partitions contain the messages

 So a reasonable Mock for testing purposes is
 ```java